cbodden/gv_light/README.md

 Requirement
-    This script requires that the ".gv_light.conf" be configured with the contents containing your API key (google it) in the format similar to below where the "XXXXXXXXXXXXXXXXXXXXXXXXXX" is replaced with the API key :
+    This script requires that the ".gv_light.conf" be configured with the contents containing your API key (google it) in the format emailed to you.

-            API_KEY="Govee-API-Key:XXXXXXXXXXXXXXXXXXXXXXXXXX"

     This script also requires that both JQ and cURL be installed.